sjdonado/bit/CONTRIBUTING.md

 - Suggest potential implementations

 ## License
-By contributing, you agree that your contributions will be licensed under the project's [license](LICENSE.md).
+By contributing, you agree that your contributions will be licensed under the [license](LICENSE).